 Mt.
 Haleakala is a dormant volcano that originally helped form the entire island of Maui.
 Today, it acts as the focal point for Haleakala National Park, which features rugged trails, cinder cones, and scenic lava rock fields.
 While visiting Mt.
-Haleakala at sunrise is a popular choice for many tourists, these are our key insider tips for a successful sunrise outing.
+Haleakala at sunrise is a popular choice for many tourists, we've got some key insider tips for a successful sunrise outing—and vacation rental options for a relaxing home base.

-Starting February 1, 2017, Haleakala National Park now requires reservations for viewing the sunrise at the summit.
+Since February 1, 2017, Haleakala National Park has required reservations for viewing the sunrise at the summit.
 While the cost is just $1.50 per car, you must pay the reservation fee in advance if you plan to enter the Summit District of Mt.
 Haleakala between the hours of 3 a.m. and 7 a.m.

 Also keep in mind this fee is separate from the national park entrance fee.
 However, you can reserve your Haleakala sunrise spot up to 60 days in advance!
 Go to www.recreation.gov for reservations and check out www.nps.gov/hale for more information on the park.